cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 computed as in OPAQUE-3DH.

 The key schedule would also change.
 Specifically, the key schedule `info` value would use a different constant prefix -- "SIGMA-I keys" instead of "3DH keys" -- and the `IKM` computation would use only the ephemeral key shares exchanged between client and server.

 # Test Vectors

 This section contains test vectors for the OPAQUE-3DH specification.
-Each test vector specifies the configuration information, protocol inputs, intermeidate values computed during registration and authentication, and protocol outputs.
+Each test vector specifies the configuration information, protocol inputs, intermediate values computed during registration and authentication, and protocol outputs.
 All values are encoded in hexadecimal strings.
 The configuration information includes the (OPRF, Hash, MHF, EnvelopeMode) tuple, along with the group to which the AKE authentication keys correspond.